nikfarjam/gRPC-example/README.md

 # gRPC-example
 An example gRPC streaming server with Go Lang
+This server has three API
+1. **Start:** Register a client with a name and unique Guid
+2. **Event:** A stream API which listen to client Log requests that contains visited IP, Path and store them in memory
+3. **End:** Return number of unique IPs, most visited Path and IPs

 ### Prerequisites
 1. [Go Compiler](https://go.dev/doc/install)